named-data/NDN-CCL-API/name.rst

 Make a Blob value by decoding the escapedString according to the NDN URI Scheme.
 If the escaped string is "", "." or ".." then return a Blob with a null pointer, which means the component should be skipped in a URI name.
+This does not check for a type code prefix such as "sha256digest=".

 :[C++]: